 Master the Basics: Ensure you have a solid understanding of basic arithmetic operations, including multiplication, division, and exponentiation.
 Square roots are the inverse of squaring a number, so understanding squaring is essential.

-For example, practice finding the squares of numbers from 1 to 20.
-This will help you quickly recognize perfect squares and their square roots.
+Take this: practice finding the squares of numbers from 1 to 20.
+On top of that, this will help you quickly recognize perfect squares and their square roots.
 Knowing that 12² = 144, 13² = 169, and 14² = 196 will make finding the square root of 196 much easier.

 -